firefox-devtools/firefox-devtools.github.io/README.md

 # About DevTools

-## Modules
+## Leadership

-DevTools is divided into [modules](https://wiki.mozilla.org/Modules) which each have one or more owners who oversee part of the project.
+DevTools is divided into [modules](https://wiki.mozilla.org/Modules) which are managed by team members with expertise in that part of the project.

 * about:debugging: jdescottes, ochameau, ladybenko, daisuke
 * Accessibility Inspector: yzen